cmberryau/Renderer/README.md

 renderer
 ========

-Just making a OpenGL / DX renderer as some practise with 3D.. it's been a while!
+Just making a OpenGL / DX renderer as some practise with 3D..